dpla/ingestion3/README.md

   </metadata>
 </record>
 ```
-and look at the `data()` mapping from the PA Digital hub ([code](https://github.com/dpla/ingestion3/blob/develop/src/main/scala/dpla/ingestion3/mappers/providers/PaMapping.scala#L40-L42)).
-It extracts the text from the `date` property in the XML document, `data`.
+and look at the mapping for the `date()` field from the PA Digital hub ([code](https://github.com/dpla/ingestion3/blob/develop/src/main/scala/dpla/ingestion3/mappers/providers/PaMapping.scala#L40-L42)).
+It extracts the text from the `date` property in the original XML document, `data`.
 The text value is then used to create `EdmTimeSpan` objects using the [stringOnlyTimeSpan()](https://github.com/dpla/ingestion3/blob/develop/src/main/scala/dpla/ingestion3/model/package.scala#L48) method.

 ```scala
   override def date(data: Document[NodeSeq]): ZeroToMany[EdmTimeSpan] =